Maternity leave entitlement

-SPL is available to parents who meet the employment and earnings eligibility requirements, if the mother decides to curtail her maternity leave entitlement.
+SPL is available to parents who meet the employment and earnings eligibility requirements, if the parent with entitlement to maternity leave decides to curtail that entitlement.
 Leave must be taken within 52 weeks of the birth of the child.

-You are eligible for SPL if you are the mother, father of the child or spouse, civil partner or partner of the primary adopter AND
+You are eligible for SPL if you are the birth parent, primary adopter or spouse, civil partner or partner of the birth parent/primary adopter AND